EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

   - [Checkout Evernode Reputation Assessment](evernode-host-reputationd)
 - **Reward Eligibility:** Hosts with a reputation of 0 are not eligible for rewards in upcoming moments, incentivizing adherence to network standards.
-- **Reputation criteria:** Your reputation will be reset to 0, if any of the following conditions are met.
+- **Reputation deduction criteria:** Your reputation will be reset to 0, if any of the following conditions are met.

   - Instance Count
     - If your host has a capacity of fewer than 3 instances.
 This means that the number of instances your host machine can support must be at least 3 to maintain a positive reputation.